GrantRPickett/GenPeople/README.md

 GenPeople
 =========
 To use in inform.

-"Example" by person.
+"Example" by person.  \n
 Include GenPerson by Grant Pickett.
 Test Room is a room.
 {Person first name} is in Test Room.